saikatdutta1991/interactive-git-commit/README.md

 # interactive-git-commit
 Git hook builder that helps developers to write proper commit messages with an interactive Question-Answer input style.

+#### -- Warning --
+**Do not use enfore interactive git commit message template when using any GUI Git tool.
+This only works from Git terminal.

 #### Dependencies

 - **jq** : jq is a lightweight and flexible command-line JSON processor.